OWASP/Software-Component-Verification-Standard/en/0x10-V1-Inventory.md

 analysis.
 The following controls incorporate single application inventories, organizational inventories, and approaches to enable software transparency when procuring new software or systems.

-Component identification varies based on the ecosystem, or lack thereof, of the component.
+Component identification varies based on the ecosystem the component is part of.
 Therefore, for all inventory purposes, the use of identifiers, such as Package URL, may be used to standardize and normalize naming conventions for managed dependencies.